-- Norton Children’s Heart Institute, affiliated with the University of Louisville, a pioneer in pediatric cardiothoracic surgery.
+- Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, a pioneer in pediatric cardiothoracic surgery.
 Norton Children’s heart surgeons performed Kentucky’s first heart transplant in a newborn in 1986, making the hospital the second site in the United States for infant transplants.
-Norton Children’s Hospital will be home to the Jennifer Lawrence Cardiac Intensive Care Unit (expected completion in 2019).
+Norton Children’s Hospital is home to the Jennifer Lawrence Cardiac Intensive Care Unit.

 - Pediatric neurology and neurosurgery, including a Level 4 epilepsy center